 Therefore, parents should remain vigilant about avoiding high-risk foods like honey until their child is at least one year old.
 Additionally, practicing good hygiene habits such as washing hands before preparing food or handling your baby can help reduce your child’s risk of contracting this serious illness.

-Baby First Aid Course
+Our Baby First Aid Courses

-2. Follow the prompts to purchase
+- Follow the prompts to purchase

-3. We will be in touch within 24 hrs to lock in your preferred date
+- We will contact you within 24 hours to lock in your date of choice

 Here are some other resources you may enjoy!